Bhutan Gold Price

 This consistent growth indicates that while gold prices in Bhutan are rising, they continue to offer better value compared to Indian market rates, especially for tourists purchasing under duty-free conditions.

-Also Read: Gold rates in India
+Also Read: Gold Loan Interest Rates in India

 Process to Buy Gold in Bhutan